nathaneltitane/dextop/README.md

 Press 'Allow' when prompted during the setup to grant the storage permission.

+Display:

+Press 'Install' when prompted during the setup to install the display server components.

 ### Usage:

+All utilities created for, loaded, and used by desktop contain a help argument.
+Please refer to the help dialogs before opening a bug report.

 To access your newly generated container, start a session directly or with an application on session load :